paulmouzas/paulmouzas.github.io/_posts/2015-04-19-cgi-http-server.md

 server address in the form of a tuple, and a request handler.
 SimpleHTTPRequestHandler is a class that handles the requests coming in from the client (more about that later).

-Now open up a web browser and go to [http://localhost:8000/](http://localhost:8000/).
+Now run the script and open up a web browser and go to [http://localhost:8000/](http://localhost:8000/).
 That will list the contents of the directory the script was run in.
 If there were any HTML files in there, the browser should display a hyperlink to that HTML page and properly render the it, after clicking on it.
 This basic server can only handle two types of requests: GET and HEAD.
 It does not handle POST requests.
 Let's try and send a POST request anyway to see what happens.
-Run the myserver.py script in a
+Run the script.
-terminal:

-{% highlight text %}

-python myserver.py

-{% endhighlight %}

 If you don't have the commandline tool netcat, go download it.
 With netcat, connect to localhost on port 8000:

 {% highlight text %}